 Held: A utility company owes a duty of care to traveling motorists on adjoining roads when its substandard maintenance of trees could foreseeably cause danger to the public.

-The Court observed that to establish negligence liability for an injury, Brenda must prove that (1) Verdigras owed her a duty to protect her from injury, (2) Verdigras breached that duty, and (3) its breach was a proximate cause of Brenda’s injuries.
-The burden is not cast upon Brenda to establish that Verdigras was negligent in order to escape its motion for summary judgment.
-Rather, to avoid trial for negligence, Verdigras must establish through unchallenged evidentiary materials that, even when viewed in a light most favorable to Brenda, no disputed material facts exist as to any material issues and that the law favors Verdigras.
+The Court observed that to establish negligence liability for an injury, Brenda must prove that (1) Verdigris owed her a duty to protect her from injury, (2) Verdigris breached that duty, and (3) its breach was a proximate cause of Brenda’s injuries.
+The burden is not cast upon Brenda to establish that Verdigris was negligent in order to escape its motion for summary judgment.
+Rather, to avoid trial for negligence, Verdigris must establish through unchallenged evidentiary materials that, even when viewed in a light most favorable to Brenda, no disputed material facts exist as to any material issues and that the law favors Verdigris.

-Verdigras contends that (1) no duty existed and that (2) if a duty existed, the company did not breach it, and that (3) its actions were not a proximate cause of plaintiffs’ injuries.
+Verdigris contends that (1) no duty existed; that (2) if a duty existed, the company did not breach it, and that even if it had, (3) its actions were not a proximate cause of Brenda’s injuries.

 The question of whether a duty is owed by a defendant is one of law; a breach of that duty is a question of fact for the trier.
 Here, the Court held that a utility company indeed owes a duty of care to traveling motorists on adjoining roads when its substandard maintenance of trees could foreseeably cause danger to the public.
 Citing the Oregon Supreme Court’s decision in Slogowski v.
 Lyness, the Court ruled it was potentially foreseeable to a utility company that a tree it maintained could cause a hazardous condition to motorists on an adjacent roadway.
 Once having undertaken the task of trimming and inspecting trees within its easement, a party must act reasonably in the exercise of that task.

-In this case, the Court said, Brenda has raised a disputed issue of fact as to the foreseeability of the injuries she suffered, sufficient to avoid summary process.
+In this case, the Court said, Brenda has raised a disputed issue of fact regarding the foreseeability of the injuries she suffered, sufficient to avoid summary process.
 According to the affidavit of her expert witness, James R. Morgan, the white pine tree in question had been “topped.”
 The main tree trunk has been cut off in the upper quadrant of the tree.
 Once this occurs, the upward growth is halted, and the tree instead increases density and limb growth.
-These results, the affidavit stated, are particularly true for the type of pine tree on question, and is common knowledge among those who cut trees.
+These results, the affidavit stated, are particularly true for the type of pine tree in question and are common knowledge among those who cut trees.

 – Tom Root